EVENTFLOW

 Task Ownership & Visibility

-• As task lists grow, ownership becomes harder to track.
-Introducing colour tagging allows teams to maintain an “All Tasks” view while quickly identifying responsibility.
+• Potential solution: Introduce colour tagging allows teams to maintain an “All Tasks” view while quickly identifying responsibility.

 • Participants requested a “My Tasks” view to support personal task management within larger team workflows.